 Implementing partners are eligible counterparts in accordance with Article 2(7) of the InvestEU Regulation.

-The
+Implementing partners can provide financing directly to final recipients or indirectly through financial intermediaries.

+Direct operations concern direct financing by implementing partners to final recipients.

-implementing partners may conclude agreements with financial intermediaries in accordance with Article 208(4) of the Financial Regulation and provide financing to investment platforms as defined in point 10b of Article 2 of the InvestEU Regulation.
+For indirect operations, the implementing partners may conclude agreements with financial intermediaries in accordance with Article 208(4) of the Financial Regulation.
 In the case of intermediated financing, pursuant to Article 208(4) of the Financial Regulation these financial intermediaries must be selected by the implementing partners following procedures equivalent to those applied by the Commission.
-Such procedures shall typically be in the form of a call for expression of interest or other means that shall respect the principles of open, transparent, proportionate and non-discriminatory procedures, and shall avoid conflict of interests.
+Such procedures shall respect the principles of open, transparent, proportionate and non-discriminatory procedures, and shall avoid conflict of interests; they could for example take the form of a call for expression of interest.
+Indirect operations may also consist of providing financing through investment platforms as defined in point 10b of Article 2 of the InvestEU Regulation.

-In accordance with Article 209(2)(a) and 219(3) of the Financial Regulation, financing and investment operations shall provide support only to final recipients that are deemed economically viable according to internationally accepted standards at the time of the Union financial support.
+In accordance with Articles 209(2)(a) and 219(3) of the Financial Regulation, financing and investment operations shall provide support only to final recipients that are deemed economically viable according to internationally accepted standards at the time of the Union financial support.

 The eligible final recipients shall be natural or legal persons including:

-private entities such as special-purpose vehicles or project companies, large corporates, mid-cap companies, including small mid-cap companies, and SMEs.
+private entities such as special-purpose vehicles or project companies, large corporates, midcap companies, including small midcap companies, and SMEs;

 public sector entities (territorial or not, but excluding financing and investment operations with entities giving rise to direct Member State risk) and public-sector type entities;